IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

 The details of all our strategies are public.
 Please subscribe to one of the plans available on Patreon to receive live updates via e-mail with the latest allocations: [patreon.com/ithaca](https://www.patreon.com/ithaca "Go to Patreon page")

 ### Sample email
 The emails you will receive once subscribed will be in the same format of the one below.
-If you are not using the strategy already the only relevant information is provided by "Target weights", as your current allocation (weights) is zero for all assets.
+If you are not using the strategy already the only relevant information is provided by "Target weights", as your current allocation (weights) is assumed to be zero for all assets.
+The weights specified in the emails are in the range [- max leverage, max leverage] , where the maximum leverage depends on the strategy.

 - Subject: ```REBALANCE: StrategyName strategy on 2019-03-03 00:00:00```
 - Body: